Sex Addiction — Family and Friends

 Perhaps whispers of some form of addiction have been shared.
 There are signs that may include financial hardships, drastic mood changes, and employment issues.
 You’re looking for help, however, other family and friends are either enabling your loved one or distancing themselves.
 You feel isolated.

 Before you get to the heart of the matter with direct, mindful communication—you need an effective, empathetic plan.
 Review our resources and give us a call if you’d like to speak with counselors who have helped thousands recover from sex addiction.

-Knowing someone who is addicted to sex effects everyone in a unique way.
-Some people can manage it casually, while others may take it harder and suffer from depression, hopelessness and apathy, or substance abuse.
+Knowing someone who is addicted to sex impacts loved ones in unique ways.
+Some people can manage it on their own, while others may find it harder to process and deal with, often suffering from depression, anxiety, hopelessness, among other issues.

 You're Not Alone

 Having a loved one suffering from sex, porn or love addictions can significantly impact our overall health and well-being.
 We encourage you to seek support for yourself as you too process and heal from the impact of your loved one’s behavior.
 Feel free to peruse our self-study resources or fill in our intake form to meet with a therapist for guidance whether to address your loved one’s behaviors or to help you heal and recover too.

 Frequently Asked Questions

 It depends on each unique family and friends, but for the most part, yes.
 When someone is struggling with a sex addiction, they’ll likely not themselves.
 They’ll be distant, emotional, and possibly be engaging in activities that are dangerous to their health.
 All of this can take an equally devastating toll on the sex addict’s family and friends.
 This is why we recommend that family and friends of a sex addict should also seek counseling, especially if they’re highly invested in the relationship, and experiencing such things as depression or self-blame.